 Bet live (or Live Betting, In-Play Betting)

-Live Betting (or in-play betting) refers to placing a bet when the sporting event is already underway.
+Live Betting (or in-play betting) refers to placing a bet when the sporting event is already underway and odds are being updated as the action unfolds.

 Bookmaker (or Bookie)